KaraKanetis/karakanetis.github.io/essays/DesignPatterns.md

 ---

-*This essay was written with the help of AI, which, ironically, probably uses a few design patterns itself.*
+*This essay was written with the help of AI, which probably uses a few design patterns itself.*